icloud-photos-downloader/icloud_photos_downloader/README.md

                                   consecutive photos (default: download all
                                   photos)
-  -a, --album <album>             Album to download (default: All Photos) -l, --list-albums               Lists the avaliable albums --skip-videos                   Don't download any videos (default: Download
+  -a, --album <album>             Album to download (default: All Photos) -l, --list-albums               Lists the available albums --skip-videos                   Don't download any videos (default: Download
                                   all photos and videos) --skip-live-photos              Don't download any live photos (default: